linussun/cookiecutter-data-science/README.md

 ```

-### To start a new project using the Sun/Goldberg lab cookiecutter-data-science gainfield edition, run:
+### To start a new project using the Sun/Goldberg lab cookiecutter-data-science (gainfield branch), run:
+Note: This if for MacOS/Linux, if you get an error, you may need more permissionsn ad you may have to "sudo" the command.
+For Windows users may need a powershell with admin priviledges.
 ------------

     cookiecutter https://github.com/linussun/cookiecutter-data-science/  --checkout gainfields